 - Then add the pumpkin puree and mix with the mixer to incorporate it.

-- Add the dry ingredients, flour, baking soda or baking powder, a pinch of salt, ground cinnamon, and the all-season spice mix.
+- Add the flour mixture, flour, baking soda or baking powder, a pinch of salt, ground cinnamon, and the all-season spice mix.

 - And mix this time delicately with a spatula or a wooden spoon until you obtain a very homogeneous mixture.